h311m4n000/HA-Control-Sphero-R2D2/README.md

 # How it works:
 - The ESP32 will connect to R2D2 through Bluetooth and wake him up
 - The ESP32 will connect to your Wifi and provide a simple API where you can call the animations on R2D2
+- From home assistant using REST and RESTful you can query the API and wake R2D2, call all the animations, put him in tripod/bipod mode and put him back to sleep

 # A little action video